tarof429/stuckathome/rhcsa/README.md

 Restart autofs service.
 Then type `cd /data/files/ to access the NFS mount.

-autofs can also handle wildcards in case we don't want to specify multiple directories.
+The autofs service can also handle wildcards in case we don't want to specify multiple directories.
 For example, let's say linda and anna have their home directories set to /home/users/linda and /home/users/anna.
 We want to make sure that while these users access their home directory, autofs is used to mount the NFS shares /users/linda and /users/anna from the same server.

 ```sh
 $cat /etc/exports